 Suicide accounts for 24% of all deaths among 15 - 24 year olds, and 16% among 25 - 44 year olds.
 The mortality rate due to suicide among men is 4 times that of the rate for women.
 It is estimated that 10-20% of Canadian youth are affected by a mental illness or disorder – the single most disabling group of disorders worldwide.
 The total number of 12 - 19 year olds in Canada at risk of developing depression is a staggering 3.2 million.

-The cause of mental health issues amongst youth is multifaceted.
-Hyper-masculinity, hyper-femininity, peer pressure, poverty, unemployment, institutional racism, negative familial environments, unresolved childhood trauma, cultural/societal expectations/norms, extremism/radicalism, historical oppression and segregation, could all be – and have all been – contributing factors to depression, anxiety, and the development of unhealthy inter/intrapersonal relationship patterns amongst youth in the age-range we cater to.
-In our program, we have already been successful in providing youth with the requisite tools, skills, and insights, to help them negotiate and remedy their own proclivities to anxiety and depression.
-We have brought in counselors, ran information sessions, exposed them to therapeutic practices, as well as used recreation as a catharsis to alleviate these psycho-social and psycho-somatic issues.
+The cause of mental health issues among youth is multifaceted.
+Hyper-masculinity, hyper-femininity, peer pressure, poverty, unemployment, institutional racism, negative familial environments, unresolved childhood trauma, cultural/societal expectations/norms, extremism/radicalism, historical oppression and segregation, could all be – and have all been – contributing factors to depression, anxiety, and the development of unhealthy inter/intrapersonal relationship patterns among youth in the age-range we cater to.
+In our program, we have already been successful in providing youth with the requisite tools, skills, and insights, that help them negotiate and remedy their own proclivities to anxiety and depression.